Skip to main content

 Review: S/T by Phonat

 Released through legendary independent label MofoHifi in late 2009 - Italian producer and DJ Phonat's self titled debut is an insane record - and likely one of the most quirky, strange yet hyperactive records I'll likely ever review.
 Across the album's 12 tracks - Phonat juggles between a massive range of genres, just to name a few - electro-house, French house, drum and bass, rock and nu disco - making it a perfect mix of everything I love, and a damn fine listen, if you ask me.
 There's a lot to unpack here - so I'll start with the first half of the record - which sets the listener up rather nicely with half a dozen of plunderphonic-esque tracks full of fantastic sampling techniques, upbeat tonality and above all - they're extremely fun.
-While Phonat opens with several nods to hip hop - such as A Warm Welcome - which reminds me of Planet Rock by Grandmaster Flash (but if it was more epic!) and breakbeat excursions (looking at you, Get Down My Dirty Street !)...
+While Phonat opens with several nods to hip hop - such as A Warm Welcome - which reminds me of Planet Rock by Afrika Bambaataa (but if it was more epic!) and breakbeat excursions (looking at you, Get Down My Dirty Street !) ...

 New Drops and News: January 3rd - 16th